Mount Tully, Queensland: Geography

 The terrain is mountainous and most of the land use occurs in the flatter valleys.
+The predominant land use is grazing on native vegetation with some horticulture.

 History

-The locality was named and bounded on 15 December 2000.
-It presumably takes its name from some local mountain peak, but no mountain of that name has been officially gazetted in the area, suggesting it is a local name.
+The locality was officially named and bounded on 15 December 2000.
+It presumably takes its name from some local mountain peak, but no mountain of that name is current officially gazetted.
+However, there are historic mentions of that mountain in the area.

-Mount Tully State School opened on 1921 and closed circa 1943.
+Mount Tully State School opened in 1921 under head teacher Ernest L. Schoch.
+It closed circa 1943.
+It was on the eastern side of Mount Tully Road (approx 28.71448°S 151.95737°E).